My Doctor’s Dilemma

 I’m certain that my heavy doses of echinacea, goldenseal, citrus fruits and lemon and lime water, plus manuka honey, made a huge difference in how the bug hit me.
 It was the mildest flu I’ve ever had, whereas for my son, it was the worst.
 And my husband and daughter, also dosed up on natural remedies and managed to only feel chilly and low energy and less appetite for a couple days but nothing more.

 We know there’s no “cure” for colds and flu.
 They need to run their course.
 However, we can certainly—daily—in health and in sickness, boost our immune system with gifts form the garden.

 Herbal remedies reinforce our immunity troops and get them ready for battle.

 There are endless combinations of delightful garden herbs we can use to create and enjoy our own wonderful restorative herbal tea concoctions that can provide daily doses of nutrients.

-If you don’t yet have your own storehouse of healing garden herbs, our favorite go-tos are: Traditional Medicinals Teas
+If you don’t yet have your own storehouse of healing garden herbs, our favorite go-to medicinal herbal teas are: Traditional Medicinals Teas.

 If you’re not sure which herbs to add to your garden or windowsill, read on for the cold care recipes to get an idea of which herbs you’ll want regular access to.
-Or, you can read the labels of teas like Traditional Medicinals Gypsy Cold Care Tea.
-We recommend you buy several boxes, see which ones you enjoy most, or that seem most beneficial for you, then note those herbal ingredients and add those herbs to your “to grow” list.
+Or, you can read the labels of teas like Traditional Medicinals Gypsy Cold Care Tea, and make your own home remedies.
+We recommend you buy several varieties, see which ones you enjoy most, or that seem most beneficial for you, then note those herbal ingredients and add those herbs to your “to grow” list.